simeonnnabue/create-VM/README.md

 <h3>Step 5: Connect to Virtual Machine</h3>

-- First you will need to find the Public IP address of your virtual machine
+- Find the Public IP address of your virtual machine
 - Select the virtual machhine we created and copy the Public IP on the right hand side

 <p align="center">